 When you know your line's speed, you can get a better understanding of how long stuff will take to download, what level of quality you can stream video in, how many people can comfortably go online at once, and so on.

 2. To make sure you're getting what you pay for

 Broadband providers always give you an idea of what speed you ought to receive - though in practice, it doesn't always measure up.
 A speed test helps you see what speed you are getting, rather than what speed you might get.

-It's unlikely that you'll get speeds as fast as the 'up to' speed advertised on a package, and that's usually fine… but if you're paying for up to 38Mb download speeds and only getting 2Mb, then you know there's a problem.
+It's unlikely that you'll get speeds as fast as the 'up to' speed advertised on a package, and that's usually fine… but if you're paying for average download speeds of 50Mb and only getting 2Mb, then you know there's a problem.

 Getting less than what you signed up for?
 It could be time to switch.
 You might have better luck if you upgrade to fibre optic broadband, or switch to a package on an alternative network like Virgin Media.

 Bear in mind that if your speeds are far, far below what you were promised, you may be entitled to cancel your contract early - take a look at our guide to your broadband rights for more info.